How to Grow Kale in Your Square Foot Garden [Step-by-Step]

 I never understood the appeal of kale until a fellow gardener (who I can only describe as a kale whisperer) showed me his kale.

-He had two varieties growing side by side: one was a crinkly leafed, Siberian kale, the other, a Tuscan kale with elongated, bumpy leaves.
+He had two varieties growing side by side: one was a crinkly leafed, Siberian kale, and the other, a Tuscan kale with elongated, bumpy leaves.

 After plucking a few tender, young leaves and tasting them right there in the garden, I was hooked!